 Hokowhitu place pilot

-We’ll be testing placemaking and temporary speed treatments at the four entry points to the Hokowhitu Village shops to create a sense of arrival to a village space, slow down traffic and create safe a safe environment for people on foot or bike.
-We’ll be working hand in hand with local businesses to enhance the street.
+This project sought to implement placemaking and temporary speed treatments at the four entry points to the Hokowhitu Village shops to create a sense of arrival, slow down traffic and create safe a safe environment for people on foot or bike.

 Ruha Street greenway